lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Since the publication of {{RFC3552}} there has been an increased awareness of the need to protect against endpoints that are compromised, malicious, or whose interests simply do not align with the interests of users {{I-D.arkko-arch-internet-threat-model-guidance}}. {{RFC7624}} describes an updated threat model for Internet confidentiality, see {{sec-prop}}. {{I-D.arkko-arch-internet-threat-model-guidance}} further expands the threat model.
 Implementations and users SHOULD consider these threat models.
 In particular, even data sent protected to the other endpoint such as ID_CRED and EAD can be used for tracking, see Section 2.7 of {{I-D.arkko-arch-internet-threat-model-guidance}}.

 The fields ID_CRED_I, ID_CRED_R, EAD_2, EAD_3, and EAD_4 have variable length and information regarding the length may leak to an attacker.
 An passive attacker may e.g., be able to differentiating endpoints using identifiers of different length.
 To mitigate this information leakage an implementation may ensure that the fields have fixed length or use padding.
 An implementation may e.g., only use fix length identifiers like 'kid' of length 1.
 Alternatively padding may be used to hide the true length of e.g., certificates by value in 'x5chain' or 'c5c'.
+Paddimg in EDHOC is achieved by using the non-critical EAD item with EAD label TDB and a random bytestring as EAD value.

 ## Denial-of-Service {#dos}

 EDHOC itself does not provide countermeasures against Denial-of-Service attacks.
 In particular, by sending a number of new or replayed message_1 an attacker may cause the Responder to allocate state, perform cryptographic operations, and amplify messages.
 To mitigate such attacks, an implementation SHOULD rely on lower layer mechanisms.
 For instance, when EDHOC is transferred as an exchange of CoAP messages, the CoAP server can use the Echo option defined in {{RFC9175}} which forces the CoAP client to demonstrate reachability at its apparent network address.
+To avoid an additional roundtrip the Initiator can reduce the amplification factor by padding message_1.

 An attacker can also send faked message_2, message_3, message_4, or error in an attempt to trick the receiving party to send an error message and discontinue the session.
 EDHOC implementations MAY evaluate if a received message is likely to have been forged by an attacker and ignore it without sending an error message or discontinuing the session.